jaswanth3233/Villanova_IoT_2022/Setup_Router_Tutorial/OptionalSetup.md

 Provides Firewall protection.

-# Network mode

-In this mode, the router can switch its mode.
-The different switch modes are router, extender , Access Point and Wireless Distribution System(WDS).
-The mode can be changed up on our needs.

 # Switch Mode

 It can be set by using switching to either to left or right side.
 And we can setup in which Toggle mode we need.